neondatabase/neon/docs/authentication.md

 Pageserver also has HTTP API: some parts are per-tenant, some parts are server-wide, these are different scopes.

-The `auth_type` configuration variable in Pageserver's config may have either of three values:
+The `auth_validation_public_key_path` config option, if present, enables JWT validation.

-* `Trust` removes all authentication.
-The outdated `MD5` value does likewise
+Tokens are validated using the public key which lies in a PEM file specified in the option.
-* `NeonJWT` enables JWT validation.
+If the option is not present, there is no authentication and pageserver trusts everyone.

-   Tokens are validated using the public key which lies in a PEM file specified in the `auth_validation_public_key_path` config.
+Note that `neon_local`/`control_panel` use a separate pageserver config file, which uses the `auth_type` option instead (either `Trust` or `NeonJWT`) and generates the public key itself.

 #### Outgoing connections
 Pageserver makes a connection to a Safekeeper for each active timeline.